keskiju/autocomplete-java/README.md

 You can also alter autocomplete behavior with package settings.
 Loading of class members is disabled by default, because implementation is still unoptimized.

 Refresh doesn't trigger automatically in all cases.
-Try manual refresh if you have problems.
+Try manual refresh if you encounter problems.

+NOTE: Package requires that either JAVA_HOME environment variable is set or java commands are found on path.

-NOTE: There should be only one package that compiles classes, and other plugins should rely on that.
-Therefore this package does not compile classes from source.
+NOTE: This package does not compile classes from source because there should be only one package that compiles classes.
 Use [linter-javac](https://atom.io/packages/linter-javac) or some other package/tool for compiling.
 Preferably all classes should be compiled first on project load, and then each class separately on save.

 ## TODO

 For v1.0.0:
 * Screenshot
-* Support for Windows
-* Testing on Linux
+* Testing on Linux and Windows
 * Unit tests
 * Optimize 'load class members'
 * Clean old class members on refresh
 * Fine tuning and small fixes

 Maybe later:
+* Autocomplete constructors
+* Autocomplete get and set implementations
-* Show inherited class members in suggestions
+* Show inherited class members
 * Show method parameter names
 * Go to method declaration
-* More intelligent determination of type (current implementation is just a quick hack)
+* Intelligent determination of type (current implementation is just a quick hack)
 * Support for multiple root folders
 * Support for symlinks
 * Fuzzy search